Production Concept – Definition, History, Features, Examples, and Pros/Cons

 Characteristics of Production Concept

-The production concept in marketing, rooted in the Industrial Revolution era, has the following distinctive characteristics that shape its approach:
+The production philosophy in marketing, rooted in the Industrial Revolution era, has the following distinctive characteristics that shape its approach:

 Mass Production Focus